Jarlsberg & Broccoli Quiche

 How to make Irish Soda Bread

-Looking for some great toppings or spreads for the bread?
-Here are some of my favorite toppings and I often serve the soda bread with these on the side.
+While I like it straight up with butter as both a side and as dessert, if you are looking for some great toppings or spreads for the bread, here are some of my favorite toppings that I often serve with the soda bread.

 .
 Kerry Gold Butter